Federal Iraq and Afghanistan Service Grant

 • you were under 24 years old or enrolled in college at least part-time at the time of your parent’s or guardian’s death

-Your response on the Free Application for Federal Student Aid (FAFSA) will alert the school of your potential eligibility; no additional application is required in order to receive these grant funds.
+Your response to the Free Application for Federal Student Aid (FAFSA) will alert the school of your potential eligibility; no additional application is required in order to receive these grant funds.